cerebral/cerebral/docs/api/devtools.md

     // fall back to chrome extension if unable to connect
     host: 'localhost:8585',

+    // By default devtools connects to "ws://".
+This option should be set to true
+    // when browser operates on https.
+Follow debugger instructions for
+    // further configuration
+    https: false,

     // By default the devtools tries to reconnect
     // to debugger when it can not be reached, but
     // you can turn it off